toologicbv/cardiacSegUncertainty/README.md

-# Automatic segmentation and detection of segmentation inaccuracies in cardiac MRI using prediction uncertainties
+# Automatic segmentation with detection of local segmentation failures in cardiac MRIs

 ## Evaluation steps